mohiqbalrafsanjani/AlitaHotel/README.md

 <h3 align="center">Project Alita Hotel</h3>

 <h4 align="center">Live preview can be seen in <a href="http://alitahotel.epizy.com/">here</a></h4>
-<h4 align="center">This final project finished in 2019-06-26 using PHP and CodeIgniter, for source code original project available in private repo</h4>
+<h4 align="center">This final project finished in 2019-06-26 using PHP and CodeIgniter, made by me (iqbaloutlaw) and my freinds Arif Tri Saputro and Arief Faelasup a.k.a Duo Arif XD</h4>

 # Preview
 <p align="center">